1. Home

 Reviews

-The best way to assess a Building Surveyor is to read what their previous customers think about them.
-We use reviews to choose restaurants, holiday locations and almost everything else, so it makes sense to look at feedback when choosing a service like this too.
+The best way to assess a building surveyor is to read what their previous customers think about them.

 Price

-It’s easy to simply choose the cheapest option, but sometimes it’s about seeing what the comparable options are, and if you get anything more for your money.
+When looking for a building surveyor, it's easy to simply choose the cheapest option.
+However, sometimes it is better to see what the comparable options are and if you get anything more for your money.
 Remember, whilst a survey is a cost, it's something that can save you a huge amount of money in the long run.

 Always choose a RICS regulated surveyor (we only use RICS regulated firms on reallymoving).
-RICS is the Royal Institution of Chartered Surveyors, which means the professionals you choose will have to adhere to a strict code of conduct, and if you do have any issues with the service you received, you can go to RICS for more information.
+RICS is the Royal Institution of Chartered Surveyors (RICS).
+This means the professionals you choose will have to adhere to a strict code of conduct.
+If you do have any issues with the service you received, you can go to RICS for more information.

-Many RICS regulated surveyors will also be Chartered Surveyors.
+Many RICS registered surveyors will also be Chartered Surveyors.

 Offering the right survey

 Remember – a mortgage valuation is NOT the same thing as a survey.
-That will only tell you how much your lender believes your home to be worth.
+That will only tell you how much your lender believes your property is worth.
 You will still need a survey to assess the property.

 Efficiency